aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/drsk.md

   datePublished: "2019-01-09"
   dateModified: "2019-01-09"
   keywords: "Pathology, Skin, Cancer, Whole slide imaging, Annotated"
-  version: "1.0.1"
+  version: "1.0.2"
   description: |
-    The dataset consists of 99 H&E-stained skin whole slide images (WSI) -49 abnormal and 50 normal cases.
-All significant abnormal findings identified are outlined and categorized into 13 types such as actinic keratosis, basal cell carcinoma, dermatofibroma and squamous cell carcinoma.
-Other tissue components, such as epidermis, adnexal structures as well as the surgical margin are delineated to create a complete histological map.
+    The dataset consists of 99 H&E-stained whole slide skin images (WSI) - 49
+    abnormal and 50 normal cases.
+All significant abnormal findings identified are outlined and categorized into 13 types such as actinic keratosis, basal cell carcinoma and dermatofibroma.
+Other tissue components, such as epidermis, adnexal structures, as well as the surgical margin are delineated to create a complete histological map.
 In total, 16741 separate annotations have been made to segment the different tissue structures and link them to ontological information.
   license:
     - name: "Restricted access"
       id: "https://datasets.aida.medtech4health.se/10.23698/aida/drsk#license"